 - Top bunk: Top of platform is 56″ off the ground, making the mattress 63″ off the ground, with 32.5″ of headroom

 - Ladder rungs are 18″ wide making the full ladder 21″ wide from edge to edge.
 Rungs are 12″ apart from top to top.

 - Top railing is 7″ above the mattress top (5″ is required) with a 3″ gap between the two

 P.S.
-For more builds & furniture hacks we’ve done over the years, check out this archived collection of Furniture Upgrades & Building Stuff
+For more builds & furniture hacks we’ve done over the years, you might enjoy these posts:

 *This post contains affiliate links*